ngtranminhtuan/My_Japanese_Learning/README.md

 # My_Japanese_Learning
-There are repo I learned and created by myseft.
+There are repo I learned and created by myself.
 If have any error, please send message to me.